Angela Orebaugh

 Angela Orebaugh is a cyber technology and security author and researcher.
 In 2011, she was selected as Booz Allen Hamilton's first Cybersecurity Fellow.
-She is an assistant professor at the University of Virginia School of Continuing and Professional Studies, and serves there as the program director for certificates in cybersecurity.
+She is an assistant professor at the University of Virginia Department of Computer Science.
+At the University of Virginia she developed a new computer science course teaching students how to design and use technology for positive advancements.

 Education

 Orebaugh received undergraduate and masters degrees from James Madison University, completing the masters in 1999.
 She completed a PhD at George Mason University in 2014 under the direction of Jeremy Allnutt and Jason Kinser.
 Her thesis title was Analyzing Instant Messaging Writeprints as a Behavioral Biometric Element of Cybercrime Investigations.